 The staff member or student will be notified that they are a close contact by Nottingham College and should self-isolate in line with the current guidance.

 This testing programme at Nottingham College is for people with no symptoms.
-If a student develops symptoms at any time (including a high temperature; a new, continuous cough; or a loss or change to their sense of smell or taste) they must immediately self-isolate, and book a test by calling 119 or visiting https://www.gov.uk/get-coronavirus-test.
+If a student develops symptoms at any time (including a high temperature; a new, continuous cough; or a loss or change to their sense of smell or taste) they must immediately self-isolate, and book a PCR test by calling 119 or visiting the GOV.UK website.

 The Government’s plans for the awarding of grades this year have been updated since it announced that schools and colleges would re-open on the 8th March.